 Triggered when Workplace needs to retrieve information about a URL.

-Relevant only for whitelisted apps that support hierarchical Post Composer navigation.
+Relevant only for apps on the allow list that support hierarchical Post Composer navigation.

 More information available in the Security Topic Reference Docs.

 Events triggered when a person logs in or out of Workplace.

 User has logged in to Workplace with password or SSO, on either www or mobile apps.

 User has logged out of Workplace with password or SSO, on either www or mobile apps.